-Because the vertical movement is a hoist application and to be able to switch between normal speed and low speed; the Prorunner has to be equipped with a inverter.
-Preferably with a bus system to enable dynamic control of velocity and ramp time.
-Please refer to chapter 9 for a graphical reproduction of the Prorunner movement.
+Because the vertical movement is a hoist application and to be able to switch between high and low velocity; the Prorunner has to be equipped with a inverter.
+Preferably with a bus system to enable dynamic control of the velocity and ramp time.
+Please refer to chapter 6 for a graphical reproduction of the Prorunner movement.